stefanthoss/esphome-axp2101/README.md

 # ESPHome AXP2101 Component

-*Work in progress*

-This custom component it to implement support for the AXP192 for both the M5Stick-C, and the M5Stack Core2, building on top of airy10's code.
+This custom component implements AXP2101 support for the M5Stack Core2 V1.1, building on top of https://github.com/martydingo/esphome-axp192.
+The Core2 uses an AXP192 while the Core2 V1.1 uses an AXP2101.

-*Update - 17th April 2023*

-@paulchilton has added support for the M5Tough, which requires a different register configuration for the M5Tough ILI9342C display.
-Other changes include a fix to stop the log being spammed with brightness values continually, these are only logged on change.
-Also the M5Tough needs resetting once the axp192 registers are set for the display to properly initialise so this version sets up the axp and then resets the ESP32 automatically.
+*This component does not offer full functionality yet, it only covers part of the AXP2101 features and is not fully tested.*

 ## Installation